mulekick/.shell_extend/.scripts/README.md

   > safe recursive copy of files and directories (verbose)

 $ moveall <source> <target>
-  > safe moving of files/directories
+  > safe moving of files and directories

 $ fsearch <directory> <depth> [-r] <name|expr>
   > searches file system from starting point <directory>, <depth> directories depth for files name <name>
   > if used with the -r option, searches for file names matching regexp expression <expr>
+  > <expr> has to be double quoted to prevent shell expansion and yield proper results

 $ fparse <directory> <depth> <expr>
   > searches file system from starting point <directory>, <depth> directories depth for all regular files
   > outputs every file line matching regexp expression <expr>
+  > <expr> has to be double quoted to prevent shell expansion and yield proper results

 $ ftype <directory> <expr>
   > list types of files matching regexp expression <expr> in target directory (no recursion)
+  > <expr> has to be double quoted to prevent shell expansion and yield proper results

 $ arbo <path> <expr>
   > displays pruned file system tree starting from <path> using less + color
-  > if shell wildcard pattern <expr> is present, shows only matching files names
+  > if shell wildcard pattern <expr> is present, displays only matching files names

 ------------ PROCESSES ------------